aspose-imaging/aspose-imaging-reference-tutorials/imaging/hungarian/net/image-format-conversion/convert-cmx-to-pdf/_index.md

 using System.IO;
 ```

-## 1. lépés: Töltse be a CMX-képet
+## 1. lépés: Töltse be a CMX képet

 ```csharp
 string dataDir = "Your Document Directory";